-- @avocado.skip(reason): Skips a test. - @avocado.skipIf(condition, reason): Skips a test if the condition is True. - @avocado.skipUnless(condition, reason): Skips a test if the condition is False
+- avocado.skip(): Skips a test. - avocado.skipIf(): Skips a test if the condition is True. - avocado.skipUnless(): Skips a test if the condition is False def test3(self): pass

 Those decorators can be used with classes and both setUp() method and/or and in the test\() methods.
 The test below: